Frequently Asked Questions

 7. Is there a tool for creating my finder charts?

-Yes, there’s an online finder chart generator created by Tim.
+Yes, there’s an online finder chart generator.

 Additional finder charts are required for crowded fields (e.g. Galactic Bulge or Magellanic Clouds).
 These should be ~2×2 arcmin and at full resolution (e.g. DSS plates) and must cover your target.
 This detailed finder chart should be in the same filter and orientation as the one generated with the link above.